stelzo/ros-dev-setup/README.md

 > [!NOTE]
 > The upper command is already shortened in my dev environment and can be called by just typing `jazzy` anywhere.

 For Rust, follow the instructions in [this](./rust/README.md) section.
+The script already installs the toolchains.

 ## My Best practices